Skip to main content

 Migrant Workers (52)

 The Michigan State University Identification and Recruitment (MSU ID&R) Center is a part of the Michigan Migrant Education Program (MiMEP).
 The MSU ID&R Center provides leadership, training, technical assistant for all MiMEP programs statewide.
-The MSU ID&R Center also provides direct recruitment and support of migratory children in 63 of Michigan’s 83 counties as of January 1, 2021.
+The MSU ID&R Center also provides direct recruitment and support of migratory children in 63 of Michigan’s 83 counties.

 Goals of the Program

-• Provide migratory students with referrals to supportive services.
+• Provide migratory children with referrals to supportive services.

 • Improve recruitment activities across all MiMEP programs.

-• Facilitate coordination of services among migrant programs in Michigan and across the nation.
+• Facilitate coordination of services among migrant programs in Michigan and the rest of the nation.

-In additional to enrolling children is school based programs, ID&R Center staff will facilitate access to other supportive services, HEP/CAMP programs, or any other benefits from local agencies for a period of 3 years.
-Additionally, students are eligible for similar services across the entire United States as part of Title IC Education of Migratory Children, which support high-quality and comprehensive educational programs for migratory children to help reduce the educational disruptions and other problems that result from repeated moves.
+In additional to enrolling children is school based programs, ID&R Center staff will facilitate access to other support for basic needs from local agencies.
+Additionally, migratory youth are usually eligible for similar services across the entire United States as part of Title IC Education of Migratory Children (MEP).
+The MEP supports high-quality and comprehensive educational programs for migratory children, addressing the educational disruptions caused by repeated moves.

 Successful recruitment efforts are dependent in a significant part by referrals provided by other agencies, schools and the community.
 If you think a child might qualify as migratory, please do not hesitate to contact the ID&R Center.
-All referrals are treated with the utmost concern for privacy, as such all information is protected by Family Educational Rights and Privacy Act (FERPA) from release without written authorization from the parent or guardian.
+All referrals are confidential and protected by Family Educational Rights and Privacy Act (FERPA)

 About Migratory Children